jaysueno/Group_Good_Guys/README.md

 # What Affects Happiness?
 It's In The Data!
 ### Written by Jay Sueno, Elisa Gipe, Jason Gabunilas, Patrick Plaisted, Ryan Little
-_Python, Matplotlib, Jupyter Notebook, Pandas, SciPy Stats, Gmaps (Google Maps API), Powerpoint, Excel_
+_Technologies: Python, Matplotlib, Jupyter Notebook, Pandas, SciPy Stats, Gmaps (Google Maps API), Powerpoint, Excel_

 The pursuit of happiness is a common human interest.
 Though it is fairly easy to comprehend what happiness is, it is often difficult to define why we experience it.
 In this investigation we